Every Finite Poset is Isomorphic to a Saturated Subset of the Spectrum of a Noetherian UFD

-The properties of $f$ ensure that it is onto, order-preserving and, when restricted to the prime ideals of $B$ with height at least two, is a poset isomorphism from the prime ideals of $B$ of height at least two to the prime ideals of $A$ of at least two.
-In other words, the parts of the spectra of $B$ and $A$ of heights at least two are the same.
+The properties of $f$ ensure that it is onto, order-preserving and, when restricted to the prime ideals of $B$ with coheight at most $h$, is a poset isomorphism from the prime ideals of $B$ of coheight at most $h$ to the prime ideals of $A$ of coheight at most $h$.
+In other words, the parts of the spectra of $B$ and $A$ of coheights at most $h$ are the same.
 While we use The UFD Theorem to prove our main result, it is an interesting theorem in its own right.
-Essentially, The UFD Theorem says that, given a local ring $B$ satisfying the hypothesis of the theorem, one can find a Noetherian UFD with the same completion as $B$ and such that a large part of the spectrum of $B$ and the spectrum of the UFD are the same.
+Essentially, The UFD Theorem says that, given a local ring $B$ satisfying the hypothesis of the theorem, one can find a Noetherian UFD with the same completion as $B$ and such that the ``top'' part of the spectrum of $B$ and the spectrum of the UFD are the same.

-In Sections \ref{GluingNodes} and \ref{ElevationsandExtentions}, we define precisely what we mean by growing and gluing, and we show that every finite poset can be realized by our growing and gluing process.
+In Section \ref{GluingNodes}, we define precisely what we mean by growing and gluing in posets, and we show that every finite poset with one maximal element can be realized by applying our growing and gluing process to a poset with exactly one element.
 Then, in Section \ref{MainResults}, we use results from Section \ref{Growing and Gluing} to construct a ring with nice properties such that the spectrum of the ring contains a saturated subposet that is an isomorphic copy of our given finite poset.
-In addition, we ensure that all elements of the spectrum of the ring that correspond to the given finite poset have height at least two.
+We then construct a ring that contains a saturated subposet that is an isomorphic copy of our given poset in which all elements of the spectrum of the ring that correspond to the given finite poset have coheight at most $h$.
 Finally, we use Theorem \ref{FinalUFD2} to show that our given finite poset is isomorphic to a saturated subset of the spectrum of a Noetherian UFD.